-A thoughtful and moving mix tape, for those who care enough to roll down their windows and have a listen.
+A thoughtful and moving mix tape for those who care enough to roll down their windows and have a listen.

-His salvation comes in an unexpected phone call about his father’s death, then in the serendipitous encounter with chipper flight attendant Claire Colburn (Kirsten Dunst).
-Things take a turn in his home Elizabethtown, where Drew learns to find himself again, as well as his lost connection with his late father.
+His salvation comes in an unexpected phone call about his father’s death, then in the serendipitous encounter with bright-eyed flight attendant Claire Colburn (Kirsten Dunst).
+Things take a larger turn in his home Elizabethtown, where Drew learns to find himself again, as well as his lost connection with his late father.

 Elizabethtown sees Crowe’s usual proclivity for featuring classic rock ballads, the uncool, and above all, a rare perceptivity towards the complexities of people.
 His introspective film acknowledges the dysfunction of human relationships and the absurdities of society, while reminding us of the extant joy in life that takes patience to extract.

 The story goes beyond Drew’s strife with his professional catastrophe and grief.
-His mother Hollie (Susan Sarandon) is struggling to deal with the loss of her husband.
+His mother Hollie (Susan Sarandon) is also struggling to deal with the loss of her husband.
 His cousin Jessie (Paul Schneider) is trying to raise his wayward son as a single parent.
 Even the optimistic Claire hides her insecurities beneath her quirks.

-These are the people, who get hung up on failures and never stop to consider their little victories each day.
-But it is only until they learn to live in the moment, when they discover what could have been.
+These are the people who get hung up on failures and never stop to consider their little victories each day.
+But it is only until they learn to live in the moment when they discover what could have been.
 Therein lies an optimistic message that redefines the meaning of success and failure, reiterated in Claire’s directive, “You have five minutes to wallow in the delicious misery.
 Enjoy it, embrace it, discard… And proceed.”

 Accompanied by the beautiful soundtrack and genuine humour, Elizabethtown is as much a sincere love letter to music, as it is to life.
-For if there is one thing that Cameron Crowe knows best other than music, it is the charm of authenticity worth the distance of the scenic route.
+For if there is one thing that Cameron Crowe knows best other than music, it is the charm of authenticity that is always worth the distance of the scenic route.